-ICAN Associates is a private/non-profit organization which supports the Inter-Agency Council on Child Abuse and Neglect (ICAN) and the important issues addressed by ICAN.
+ICAN Associates is a private/non-profit organization which supports the Inter-Agency Council on Child Abuse and Neglect a (ICAN) and the important issues addressed by ICAN.
 The Board of ICAN Associates consists of business, media and community leaders.

-ICAN Associates supports ICAN through the provision of services including dissemination of materials, hosting media campaigns, sponsorship of educational forums support of direct and indirect services to prevent child abuse and neglect as well as promoting integration and collaboration among child service agencies.
-Further, ICAN Associates sponsors special events for vulnerable and abused children, publishes newsletters, and coordinate community educational projects.
-The formation of ICAN Associates represents one of the first and most effective public/private partnerships in the nation addressing the critical issues and needs surrounding child abuse and neglect.
+ICAN Associates supports ICAN through the provision of services including materials, media campaigns, sponsorship of educational forums and provides direct and indirect services to prevent child abuse and neglect as well as integration and collaboration among child service agencies.
+Further, ICAN Associates sponsors special events for vulnerable and abused children, newsletters, and community educational projects.
+The formation of ICAN Associates represents one of the first and most effective public/private partnerships in the nation addressing the critical issues and needs surrounding child abuse and neglect

-ICAN has been extremely successful in securing funding through grants and corporate sponsorships:
+ICAN has been extremely successful in securing funding through grants and corporate sponsorships.

-In November 1996, ICAN/ICAN Associates launched the ICAN National Center on Child Fatality Review (ICAN/NCFR) at a news conference held in connection with the United States Department of Justice and United States Department of Health and Human Services.
+• In November.
+1996.
+ICAN/ICAN Associates launched the ICAN National Center on Child Fatality Review (ICAN/NCFR) at a news conference held in connection with the United States Department of Justice and United States Department of Health and Human Services.
 Funding for this major national project was facilitated through the efforts of ICAN Associates.
-Generous support was secured through the United States Department of Justice, Office of Juvenile Justice and Deliquency Prevention, Times Mirror Foundation and the family of Chief Medical Examiner Lakshaman Sathyavagiswaran.
+Generous support was secured through the United States Department of Justice, Office of Juvenile Justice and Delinguency Prevention, Times-Mirror Foundation and the family of Chief Medical Examiner Lakshmanan Sathya-vagiswaran.
 The NCFR web site is at www.ICAN-NCFR.org.

-- ICAN/ICAN Associates continues to provide statewide Child Death Review Team Training designed to address a range of issues to benefit the overall development and functioning of Child Death Review Teams through out the State.
-The training curriculum was funded through grants from the California Office of Criminal Justice Planning (OCJP) and the California Department of Social Services (CDSS). - The Times Mirror Company continues to assist ICAN Associates with their challenge grant to help fund the work of ICAN and its critically needed services for abused and neglected children. - On Thursday, September 3, 1998, ICAN Associates sponsored "Nexus III" in conjuction with California Department of Social Services (CDSS), Office of Criminal Justice Planning (OCJP), community groups and ICAN agencies.
-The Westin Bonaventure Hotel and Suites in Los Angeles provided the exquisite setting and was the principal sponsor of the conference.
-The conference presented the opportunity to hear from local, state and national experts about the impact of all forms of violence within the home on children and potential solutions.
-It is hoped that the information presented will inspire professionals and volunteers to develop and participate in efforts aimed at preventing violence in the home and in communities.
+- Recently, ICAN/ICAN Associates commenced a statewide Child Death Review Team Training Project designed to address a range of issues to benefit the overall development and functioning of Child Death Review Teams throughout the State.
+The training curriculum was funded through grants from the California Office of Criminal Justice Planning and the California Department of Social Services. - The Times Mirror Company continues to assist ICAN Associates with their challenge grant to help fund the work of ICAN and its critically needed services for abused and neglected children. - On July 16, 1997, ICAN Associates sponsored "Nexus II" in conjunction with CDSS, OCJP, Times Mirror Company and many other organizations.
+The Westin Bonaventure Hotel and Suites in Los Angeles was the Principal Sponsor for the September 3, 1998 ICAN "Nexus III" conference.
+Both of these conferences addressed all forms of violence within the home and the effects on children. - ICAN Associates sponsored the 12th Annual Child Abuse Prevention Month Children's Poster Art Contest which raises awareness about child abuse in schools throughout Los Angeles County.
+Children in the 4th, 5th and 6th grades and in special education classes participate in this contest.
+The children's artwork is displayed at the Department of Social Services in Sacramento,